Sign Petition

 Show the documents

-Publish any Ecusta-specific development filings, utility estimates, environmental reviews, noise studies, heat plans, and brownfields constraints in plain language.
+Publish Ecusta-specific filings, utility estimates, environmental reviews, noise studies, heat plans, and brownfield constraints in plain language.

 Compare the futures

-Require a real side-by-side comparison between a high-impact data-center use and a community-serving revitalization plan.
+Require a real side-by-side comparison between high-impact digital infrastructure and a community-serving revitalization plan.

 Protect the fit